5 Lessons I Learned in 2017

 1. Beware the cycle of negativity

 “A man may take to drink because he feels himself to be a failure, and then fail all the more completely because he drinks.”
-The analogy used by author George Orwell to describe a vicious cycle can also be used to describe a man drunk on his own negativity.
-Things go wrong, that is guaranteed but how you react is not.
+This analogy used by author George Orwell to describe a vicious cycle can also be used to describe a man drunk on his own negativity.
+Things go wrong, that is guaranteed, but how you react is not.
 There is nothing more deadly to success than wallowing in your mistakes only to make even more mistakes.
 A common mantra in Silicon Valley is “fail fast” – learn and move on, quick.
 Forgive your mistake, reverse the downward spiral, create a fortuitous circle.

 2. You don’t always have to be “nice”

 Being positive isn’t always about being liked.
 You can’t please all the people, all the time.
 While this doesn’t give a person license to rub everyone the wrong way every day, it does mean doing the right thing isn’t always doing what everyone wants.
 Focus on your goals and realise that every now and then someone won’t like what you’re doing.
 In fact, if everybody around you is smiling all the time, the chances are that you are doing something wrong.

 This relates back to my original point: an opportunity for pain can also be an opportunity for growth.
 My worst year was also my best year because I learned so much.
 Get out of your comfort zone.
 A life spent taking the easy road, the shortcut, will not bring you closer to your goals.
 Contrary to popular belief, a certain amount of stress is beneficial to our physical and mental well-being.
 Just as an athlete will callus their hands or feet through rigorous training, so you must strengthen your mental resolve through struggle.